jmettraux/ruote-rest/README.txt

     rake recreate_mysql_db

-Expects a mysql db with a 'root' admin account that has a blank password.
-Feel free to modify the Rakefile according to your db/preferences.
+Expects a mysql db with a 'root' admin account with sufficient access rights.
+It will create a database named "ruoterest_development".

 (
 To prepare the test database

     rake recreate_mysql_db stage=test

+To prepare the dev database with the admin 'toto'

+    rake recreate_mysql_db dbadmin=toto
 )